 Exchanging one coin for another coin is considered a taxable event.
-Some have argued that a 1031 like kind exchange can be made for crypto, but Sec 1031 indicates this is not the case.
 Even if the coin is not converted to USD, the USD value equivalent needs to be reported.
-For example, If I have 1 ETH, and I convert it into 4.5 LTC, where the USD value of ETH is $450 and LTC is $100, I would need to close out the ETH holding by calculating the gain.
-If I bought that ETH for $300, I would show selling 1 ETH on today’s date with a basis of $300 and a sales price of $450.
-I report $150 as a capital gain, and my basis in LTC is now $450.
+For example, If I have 1 ETH, and I convert it into 9 BNB, where the USD value of ETH is $4500 and BNB is $500, I would need to close out the ETH holding by calculating the gain.
+If I bought that ETH for $3000, I would show selling 1 ETH on today’s date with a basis of $3000 and a sales price of $4500.
+I report $1500 as a capital gain, and my basis in BNB is now $450.0

 Purchasing Goods and Services

 Buying a sandwich with BTC may seem like a great idea, but it comes with tax consequences.
 Effectively, you are converting your BTC to a sandwich, and need to recognize the gain on the BTC as if you converted it to USD.
 If your basis in the BTC is $8 and the sandwich is $10, you have a $2 capital gain that needs to be reported.